-policy 4A-3.3 Conservation Easements: Where legally subdivided land would promote incompatible residential development, Eencourage the voluntary donation of conservation easements where legally subdivided land would promote incompatible residential development, or other development restrictions to Skagit County or to a qualified private nonprofit organization for the purpose of preserving the perpetual agricultural use of the land.
+- policy 4A-3.2 Maintain and continue to fund the voluntary purchase of development rights through the County's Conservation Futures Program to limit potential conversions or development in agricultural lands. - policy 4A-3.3 Encourage the voluntary donation of conservation easements where legally subdivided land would promote incompatible residential development, or other development restrictions to Skagit County or to a qualified private nonprofit organization for the purpose of preserving the perpetual agricultural use of the land.